kristinemlarson/gnssrefl/docs/pages/README_snowdepth.md

 azimuth ranges to smaller or larger azimuth increments).
 I will leave that to the community to make as a PR.

-Before you run the snowdepth module, you are required to run the <code>daily_avg</code> module.
-This basically makes sure that gross outliers have been removed.
+Before you run the snowdepth module, you need to consolidate your RH results.
+You have two choices:

+- you can run the <code>daily_avg</code> module.

+or

+- you can set the -medfilter and -ReqTracks optional inputs to snowdetph.

+Either makes sure that gross outliers have been removed.
+Read the daily_avg documentation for more information.

 Depending on which algorithm choice you make (simple vs. azimuthal), the code will use either the full list of arc specific LSP files or the daily average.

 Optional inputs include: